Abirghen/Abirghenaietproject/README.md

-## Developer Portfolio Landing Page Template
+## E- Portfolio Landing Page Template

 ### Introduction

-Use this template if you need a quick developer / data science portfolio!
-Based on a Minimal Jekyll theme for GitHub Pages.
+Use this template if you need a quick Tech E- portfolio!
+Based on a Minimal Jekyll theme for GitHub Pages to help you present your work during the COVID19

 <img src="images/demo.gif?raw=true"/>